This simple checklist based chore system is a great way to keep your kids on track for earning their weekly allowance.

 I will admit that some afternoons when I am especially frazzled I remind them multiple times, but like I said, I’m trying not to do that.

-Sophia is my only child that has found the obvious loophole in this system: once you miss three marks you may as well not do anything else for the rest of the week.
+My youngest is the only child that has found the obvious loophole in this system: once you miss three marks you may as well not do anything else for the rest of the week.
 She’s a smart cookie, that one.

-I did find a way around that one, though.
+I did find a way around it, though.
 Absolutely no screen time if you haven’t marked all four boxes that day.
 To her that is (unfortunately) more motivating than money.
 The allowance is just a nice little bonus.